apache/spark/README.md

 ### Requirements
 SparkR requires Scala 2.10 and Spark version >= 0.9.0.
-Current build by default uses Apache Spark 1.1.0.
+Current build by default uses Apache Spark 1.3.0.
 You can also build SparkR against a different Spark version (>= 0.9.0) by modifying `pkg/src/build.sbt`.

-SparkR also requires the R package `rJava` to be installed.
-To install `rJava`, you can run the following command in R:

-    install.packages("rJava")

 ### Package installation
 To develop SparkR, you can build the scala package and the R package using